 The 2018 event was a financial success for the two Lions Clubs and we hope to build on that good will again for 2019 and beyond.

 Also, a 5K does have a history with Heritage Fest, the last one before 2018 occurring in 2008 in East Dundee.
 Finally, the organizers of the present race hope to attract some of the marathoners competing in the Fox Valley Marathon being run on September 22.
-In recent years, it has become common for marathon runners to participate in a 5K on the day before their longer race.
+In recent years, it has become common for marathon runners to participate in a 5K shortly before their longer race.